Airstack-xyz/airstack-web-sdk/README.md

 # Airstack Web SDK

-The Airstack Web SDK provides a set of react hooks and components for web developers to easily integrate Airstack's blockchain functionalities into their web applications.
+The Airstack Web SDK provides a convenient way for web developers to integrate Airstack's blockchain functionalities into their applications.
-With this SDK, developers can perform various tasks, such as querying and fetching data from smart contracts, displaying NFT assets.
+With the provided hooks and components, you can easily query and fetch data from smart contracts and display NFT assets.

 ## Installation